-Aaron Bartels-Swindells received an M.A.
-(Hons) in English Literature from the University of Edinburgh and an M.Phil. in Criticism and Culture from the University of Cambridge.
+Aaron Bartels-Swindells holds an M.A.
+(Hons) in English Literature from the University of Edinburgh, an M.Phil. in Criticism and Culture from the University of Cambridge, and a Ph.D. in English with a certificate in Africana Studies from the University of Pennsylvania.
 Prior to coming to Penn, he was a Fox International Fellow in the MacMillan Center for International and Area Studies at Yale University.
-He specializes in postcolonial studies, and his work addresses the significance of colonialism and imperialism in Anglophone literatures of Sub-Saharan Africa.
-Additional topics of interest include political economy, race and racialization, ideology and social action, Marxism and critical theory, and language-in-use.
-He is currently thinking about realism, regionalism, and exceptionalism in Anglophone fiction from Southern Africa.
+He specializes in global Anglophone literatures and global Black literatures, specifically those from Sub-Saharan Africa, with additional interests in postcolonial studies, theories of the novel, and critical and literary theory.
+His research has appeared in Representations, African Identities, and Post45: Contemporaries.

 Aaron's Ph.D. dissertation, "Impossible Realisms: Genre and Apartheid, 1902-1973," closely reads literary texts by writers such as Sol Plaatje, Nadine Gordimer, and the short story writers of Drum magazine to offer a new understanding of the motive forces behind realist fiction in twentieth-century South Africa.

 Aaron was an Andrew W. Mellon Doctoral Dissertation Fellow in the Humanities, Urbanism and Design (H+U+D) Initiative at the University of Pennsylvania during the 2020-21 academic year.
 While at Penn, he has also received Foreign Language Area Studies (FLAS) awards to study Afrikaans and isiZulu, and participated in a Fulbright-Hayes Group Project Abroad to South Africa.